 Some popular ways to run a social media competition include – asking people to answer a question by commenting on a post, asking people to share a post, asking them to post something like a video or photo with a specific hashtag (using a hashtag will make it easy to collate your entries at the end) etc. Some use competitions to benefit their brand in a more obvious way by requiring people to follow them or like their posts by way of entry.
 You can also ask your entrants to do more than one thing – for example, follow our page, AND tell us your favourite chocolate bar.
 But again, effort vs value of the prize must always be kept in mind.

 Step 3: Brush up on the rules

-Not only are there legal requirement that come with running a competition, but the social media channels have their own preferences on what they do and do not allow.
+Not only are there legal requirement that comes with running a competition, but the social media platforms have their own preferences on what they do and do not allow.
 For example, Facebook doesn’t like content that encourages people to ‘tag a friend’ or ‘share a post’.

 Step 4: Spread the word, over and over and over again

 One cannot simply post about a competition once and just expect people to continue entering.
 Keep talking about your social media competition and keep the hype alive.
 Send out a few DM’s to invite people to enter your competition; create a countdown on social media expressing the remaining days left to enter the competition; ask people offline to head to your social channels and enter.

 Have you ever run a competition over social media?
 Tell us about your experience over on Twitter at @ContentCal_io